berkeley-gif/cal-adapt-3.0/README.md

 Whenever a new metric within a tool or a tool is added, this component needs to be updated accordingly.
 Check for the data from where the instance of the tool is retrieving its data, and add the values accordingly.

+## Context management
+All context code is stored under ```context/```

+## Global components

+### HTML Tooltip
+Can be used for more complex tooltips beyond MUI's default.
+Links, images and any HTML content can be added

+### LoadingSpinner
+This component was written to create an optimized version of thea loading spinner

 ## Learn More